 Ryan Whittier provided the music score for a Crayola commercial that aired on national TV during the 2012 and 2013 Christmas seasons.

-Ryan Whittier is currently creating and compiling a small collection of short solo piano works.
+Ryan Whittier is composing and compiling a small collection of short solo piano works.
 Some are brand new, and some are from recent years.
 The moods of the pieces are generally nostalgic, wistful and contemplative – some with a touch of mystery – and the compositional style is exceptionally sparse.
 Some of the pieces create a feeling of moving in slow motion.
-Many of the compositions in this collection will be particularly effective as film score music … a few of the pieces have already appeared as such.

 Ryan Whittier was the music composer for a recent film commissioned by UN Women.